cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   use such a generic decoder if they do need to validate key uniqueness.
-These generic decoders can only be used in situations where the data source and transfer can be relied upon to always provide valid maps; this is not possible if the encoder can be under control of an attacker.
+These generic decoders can only be used in situations where the data source and transfer can be relied upon to always provide valid maps; this is not possible if the data can be under control of an attacker.

 Generic decoders need to document which of these three approaches they